HashirX-ux/Apex/README.md

 - The charger footprint on the PCB is **DFN-8 (MCP73831-2-MC)**.
 A SOT-23-5 MCP73831 will not fit without a bodge.
 - SK6812 Mini-E must be the **reverse-mount** Mini-E, not SK6812 Mini or WS2812B 3535.
 - Hot-swap sockets are **Kailh MX** (CPG151101S11), 1.00u.
-Stabilizers are still required on 2U+ keys (not listed — use your usual plate/PCB-mount Cherry-style stabs).
+Stabilizers are still required on 2U+ keys (not listed — use your usual plate/PCB mount Cherry-style stabs).
 - nRF52840 can run from VDDH (2.5–5.5 V high-voltage mode), which is why there is no separate 3.3 V LDO on this rev. LEDs are 5 V (`LED_5V` / VBUS).
 - PROG resistor on the MCP73831 sets charge current (`IREG ≈ 1000 / RPROG`).
 1 kΩ ≈ 1 A; 2 kΩ ≈ 500 mA.
 500 mA is gentler on a 1500 mAh cell.